-What are some of the greatest joys and challenges of singing this role?
+What are some of the greatest joys and challenges of this role?

-What is the craziest or funniest thing that’s ever happened to you during a performance?
+What’s the funniest thing that has happened to you during a performance?

-What are some things you’re excited to see or do while you’re back in Minnesota?
+What are some of the things you’re excited to see or do while you’re back in Minnesota?